-Just like a cake, print pieces are simply not finished without the icing, and in this case, the icing comes in the form of binding and finishing options.
-With a variety of opportunities available you’re sure to find the perfect finish for your print projects.
-We’ve detailed the top choices to make your next print project feel complete.
+Just like a cake, print pieces are not finished without the icing—and in this case, the icing comes in the form of binding and finishing options.
+With a huge variety of choices available, you’re sure to find the perfect finish for any type of print project.
+We’ve detailed the top choices that can make your next print project feel complete.

-Oftentimes print projects go beyond one printed sheet and need to be bound or fastened together to create a book, magazine, or booklet.
-Luckily, there are a wide array of options for you to choose from so you can pick the best one that fits your specific piece.
+When print projects go beyond one printed sheet, they may need to be bound or fastened together to create a book, magazine, or booklet.
+Learn about our wide array of binding options to get an idea of which one may best fit your specific piece.

-A die cut lets you create a uniquely shaped piece or opening within the piece based on a shape.
-Coasters, labels, or a window on a book cover are great examples of when to use a die cut.
+A die cut lets you create a uniquely shaped piece or cut-out accent.
+Creating labels or adding a window on a book cover are great examples of when to use a die cut.

-Embossing is a process that creates a raised image to covers or other items.
-While debossing is the opposite and creates a sunken image on the piece of paper.
+Embossing is a process that creates a raised image on book covers or other items.
+Debossing is the opposite—it creates a sunken image on a piece of paper.

-The most common type of laminating is when you layer a material to a printed piece of paper so that it becomes waterproof and sturdy.
-You’ll often see this finish for menus.
+The most common type of lamination is done by adhering a transparent material to a printed piece of paper to make it waterproof and sturdy.
+You’ll often see this finish used for menus.
 Another increasingly popular option is to choose a paper with a synthetic finish that acts like laminating.

-Adding a foil to a book, magazine cover, or business card can be an eye-catching detail for your projects.
-Metallic foils are especially popular and are applied using heat and can be combined with the embossing process.
+Adding a foil provides an eye-catching detail to a book, magazine cover, or business card.
+Metallic foils are especially popular.
+They are applied using heat and can be combined with the embossing process.

-Edge staining is just what it sounds like, it is when different colors are applied to the page edges to mark different sections.
-This process is the same as gilding where gold leaf is applied to the edges of the book.
+Edge staining is when colors are applied to the page edges to mark different sections.
+This process is similar to gilding, where gold leaf is applied to the edges of the book.

 Ready to take your print project to the next level?